supamasS/cater-mate/README.md

 ### Admin
 - As an admin, I want to view all the items on the menu listed with the price.

-- As an admin, I want to search the menu based on keyword.
+- As an admin, I want to search the menu based on customer name, date, and location.

 - As an admin, I want to create a new menu item so that it's available on the menu.